HealthBioscienceIDEAS/Medical-Image-Registration-Short-Course/_setting_up/README.md

-# INSTRUCTIONS for installing R, Carpentries, and Sandpaper on Linux and Windows
+# INSTRUCTIONS for installing R, Carpentries, and previewing Sandpaper for multi OS (Linux, Windows and Mac)

 ## Steps in Ubuntu 22.04 x64
 1. Create new repo: https://github.com/HealthBioscienceIDEAS/Medical-Image-Registration-Short-Course